sonnguyen9800/TEST3d/README.md

 - A basic 3d scene and a controllable character
 - Simple top-down-view Camera
 - Simple movement with Jump and Sprint mechanics and standard W-A-S-D key
-- TMultiplayer features in Fusion 2 (Shared Mode).
+- Multiplayer features in Fusion 2 (Shared Mode).

 ## Table of Contents